 Mostly, retail stores use beacon marketing now, although we’ll talk about how other businesses might employ this technology at the end of this post.

-As a retailers, here’s what you need to make beacons work for you, based on Swirl, an early adopter of beacon marketing:
+As a retailer, here’s what you need to make beacons work for you, based on Swirl, an early adopter of beacon marketing:

 - As with any new marketing technology, you need to build it into your overall strategy, not just install and hope.
 You need to establish specific goals (SMART goals) and timetables.

 - Put together a team charged with implementing beacon technology.
-Every situation is different, but you’ll probably need skills from marketing, store operations, analytics, creative, and project management.
+Every situation is different, but you’ll probably need skills in marketing, store operations, analytics, creativity, and project management.